demisto/content/Packs/SecurityIntelligenceServicesFeed/Integrations/SecurityIntelligenceServicesFeed/README.md

-A PassiveTotal with Security Intelligence Services Feed provides you with newly observed Domain, Host, Malware, Phishing, and Scam Blacklist with options for Daily and Hourly ingestion available.
+A PassiveTotal with Security Intelligence Services Feed provides you with newly observed Domain, Malware, Phishing, Content, and Scam Blacklist with Hourly ingestion available.
-This integration was integrated and tested with version xx of Security Intelligence Services Feed
+This integration was integrated and tested with version xx of SecurityIntelligenceServicesFeed
 ## Configure SecurityIntelligenceServicesFeed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.